Finnoscarmorgan/Mapping_Workshop/_sources/intro.md

-# Welcome to your Jupyter Book
+# Welcome to Mapping Colonial Australian Statistical Data

+This provides information on how to do this stuff.

 This is a small sample book to give you a feel for how book content is structured.